Effective Oct 1, 2005

 a.
 Emergency starting equipment, appropriate fire and safety equipment, aircraft towing vehicles, and de-fueling equipment.

 b.
-A fueling trucks with a minimum tank capacity of 1000 gallons.
+A fueling truck with a minimum tank capacity of 1,000 gallons.

 5. Basic services shall include:

 a.
 Fuel, oil, parking and tie downs for aircraft.